TimeTravelPenguin/TASCompAssistant/README.md

 ## About this tool
 The Super Mario 64 Tool-Assisted Speedrunning (TAS) community actively host various competitions to push the limits of TASers.
 This tool is developed with the intention of aiding in the administrative processing of competitors through the competitions.

+This tool is written in C# with the MVVM software architect pattern.

 ## Features
 Note that this tool is still in development.
 Upcoming features include: